xxxKEKxxx/brrr/README.md

-!!!!!!!!!!!Please only use this for educational purposes not too hack others!!!!!!!!!!!!
+!!!!!!!!!!!Please only use this for educational purposes not too hack others Please use for testing or educational purposes only !!!!!!!!!!!!

 This is the same method pro hackers use to make millions  💰💰💰💰💰💰💰